HMS Shoreham (1694)

 HMS Shoreham was a 32-gun fifth rate vessel built under contract at Shoreham in 1693/94.
 During the War of the English Succession she was involved in the unsuccessful operation at Camaret Bay (near Brest).
 At the end of the war she helped take half a French convoy off Ireland.
 She then deployed to North America and the West Indies.
 She was rebuilt as a 20-gun sixth rate to the 1719 Establishment in 1719/21.
-She served in the Baltic as a bomb vessel the reverted to a sixth rate.
+She served in the Baltic as a bomb vessel then reverted to a sixth rate.
 She participated in operations in the West Indies during the initial years of the War of Austrian Succession before being sold in 1744.

 She was the first vessel to bear the name Shoreham in the English and Royal Navy.

 Construction and specifications

 She was ordered on 17 February 1693 to be built under contract by Thomas Ellis of Shoreham.
 She was launched on 6 January 1694.
 Her dimensions were a gundeck of 103 ft 0 in with a keel of 85 ft 7 in for tonnage calculation with a breadth of 28 ft 1.5 in and a depth of hold of 10 ft 8 in.
-Her builder’s measure tonnage was calculated as 3608/94 tons (burthen).
+Her builder's measure tonnage was calculated as 3608/94 tons (burthen).

 The gun armament initially was four demi-culverins mounted on wooden trucks on the lower deck (LD) with two pair of guns per side.
 The upper deck (UD) battery would consist of between twenty and twenty-two sakers guns mounted on wooden trucks with ten or eleven guns per side.
 The gun battery would be completed by four to six minions guns mounted on wooden trucks on the quarterdeck (QD) with two to three guns per side.